Media monitoring service: Evolution

 From a cut-and-clip service, media clipping today has expanded to incorporate technology with information.
 The idea behind clipping services, that information could be isolated from its original publication, influenced the interfaces of digital news sources such as LexisNexis, enabling users to search by keywords.
-Online tools such as Google Alerts, Cision, Meltwater, and Muck Rack notify services and individual users of results for specific terms and names.
+Online tools such as Google Alerts notify services and individual users of results for specific terms and names.

 Service delivery happens at three fronts.
 Clients may get their original hard copy clips through traditional means (mail/overnight delivery) or may opt for digital delivery.
 Digital delivery allows the end user to receive via email all the relevant news of the company, competition and industry daily, with updates as they break.
 The same news may also be indexed (as allowed by copyright laws) in a searchable database to be accessed by subscribers.
 Another option of this service is auto-analysis, wherein the data can be viewed and compared in different formats.

 Every organization that uses PR invariably uses news monitoring as well.
 In addition to tracking their own publicity, self-generated or otherwise, news monitoring clients also use the service to track competition or industry specific trends or legislation, to build a contact base of reporters, experts, leaders for future reference, to audit the effectiveness of their PR campaigns, to verify that PR, marketing and sales messages are in sync, and to measure impact on their target market.
 City, State, and Federal agencies use news monitoring services to stay informed in regions they otherwise would not be able to monitor themselves and to verify that the public information disseminated is accurate, accessible in multiple formats and available to the public.
 Some monitoring services specialize in one or more areas of press clipping, TV and radio monitoring, or internet tracking.
 Media analysis is also offered by most news monitoring services.

 Television news monitoring companies, especially in the United States, capture and index closed captioning text and search it for client references.
 Some TV monitoring companies employ human monitors who review and abstract program content; other services rely on automated search programs to search and index stories.

 Online media monitoring services utilize automated software called spiders or robots (bots) to automatically monitor the content of free online news sources including newspapers, magazines, trade journals, TV station and news syndication services.
 Online services generally provide links but may also provide text versions of the articles.
 Results may or may not be verified for accuracy by the online monitoring service.
 Most newspapers do not include all of their print content online and some have web content that does not appear in print.

 In the United States, there are trade associations formed to share best practices which include the North American Conference of Press Clipping Services and the International Association of Broadcast Monitors.